Jake Cuenca

-Entertainment career
+Career

-At the age of nine, Cuenca was discovered by the talent scout Arvin Bentonon for Cosmo Modeling Agency.
-Soon after, he made several television and print commercials including endorsements for Safeguard, Coke and Globe Telecom.
-At the age of eleven, he had cameo roles in movies such as Takbo Barbara Takbo and Panday in 1998.
-It was followed by another cameo in the 1999 film version of Wansapanataym.
+At the age of nine, Cuenca was discovered by talent scout juan for Cosmo Modeling Agency.
+Soon after, Cuenca appeared in several television and print advertisements including those for Safeguard, Coke and Globe Telecom.
+At eleven, he had cameo roles in movies such as Takbo Barbara Takbo and Panday in 1998.
+It was followed by another cameo in the 1999 film adaptation of the fantasy anthology, Wansapanataym.